In this article, you will learn

 1. Introduction

-- Preparing and uploading the control file that should be used – this can be done in advance by a database export or in Microsoft Excel.
+- Preparing and uploading the control file – the control file can be generated in advance through a database export or created manually using Microsoft Excel.

 2. VDP Editor Settings